-Chapter 18, and Chapter 19, cover the configuration of sendmail and exim, two mail transport agents you can use for Linux.
+Chapter 18, Sendmail, and Chapter 19, Getting Exim Up and Running, cover the configuration of sendmail and exim, two mail transport agents you can use for Linux.
 This book explains both of them, because exim is easier to install for the beginner, while sendmail provides support for UUCP.

-Chapter 20, through Chapter 23, explain the way news is managed in Usenet and how you install and use C News, nntpd, and INN: three popular software packages for managing Usenet news.
-After the brief introduction in Chapter 20, you can read Chapter 21, if you want to transfer news using C News, a traditional service generally used with UUCP.
+Chapter 20, Netnews, through Chapter 23, Internet News, explain the way news is managed in Usenet and how you install and use C News, nntpd, and INN: three popular software packages for managing Usenet news.
+After the brief introduction in Chapter 20, you can read Chapter 21, C News, if you want to transfer news using C News, a traditional service generally used with UUCP.
 The following chapters discuss more modern alternatives to C News that use the Internet-based protocol NNTP (Network News Transfer Protocol).
-Chapter 22 covers how to set up a simple NNTP daemon, nntpd, to provide news reading access for a local network, while Chapter 23 describes a more robust server for more extensive NetNews transfers, the InterNet News daemon (INN).
-And finally, Chapter 24, shows you how to configure and maintain various newsreaders.
+Chapter 22, NNTP and the nntpd Daemon covers how to set up a simple NNTP daemon, nntpd, to provide news reading access for a local network, while Chapter 23 describes a more robust server for more extensive NetNews transfers, the InterNet News daemon (INN).
+And finally, Chapter 24, Newsreader Configuration, shows you how to configure and maintain various newsreaders.

-8. Conventions Used in This Book
+Conventions Used in This Book